computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 __"Design-driven software."__

-Standard Library is probably the smallest company on this list, but they're a great example of a company that has found a well-defined market niche and created a development philosophy to match it.
+Standard Library is probably the smallest company on this list, but they're a great example of a consultancy that has found a well-defined market niche and created a development philosophy to match it.
 Their promise of 'design-driven software' must appeal to institutional clients like the Harvard Design Magazine, the Whitney Museum, and RISD.

 Standard Library's landing page also lists many collaborations with other agencies and shops, highlighting the (perhaps under-appreciated) fact that many projects are a joint effort between multiple companies or freelancers.
 A company that can work well with a network of other